Teaching

 The covers the broadly understood field of behavioral science, including theoretical as well as empirical research in Social Psychology and Research on Higher Education, Sociology, Modeling and Simulation in Sociology, Decision Theory and Behavioral Game Theory, Economics, Research on Learning and Instruction, Cognitive Psychology and Cognitive Science.

-Course Information Spring Semester
+Course Information Autumn Semester 2024

-Theoretical Foundations of the Learning Sciences II
+Theoretical Foundations of the Learning Sciences I

 The learning sciences concerns two interrelated questions: How do people learn?
 How can we support learning?
 This course provides an overview of major theoretical perspectives that attempt to describe how learning works, and serves as an introduction to interpreting education as a means of designing learning environments.